Round 1 | Round 2 Cycle A | Round 2 Cycle B | Round 3 Cycle A | Round 3 Cycle B |Round 4 Cycle A

-Beth Wood, Associate Artistic Director at Cleveland Public Theatre (Cleveland, OH) will engage the leadership of organizations who have deep experience with producing new works, particularly those with tailor-made development processes to learn how to develop a model for multi-year, customized new play development for local artists, observing how these theatres develop new works over an extended time and/or take a customized approach to developing new works.
+Beth Wood, Associate Artistic Director at Cleveland Public Theatre (Cleveland, OH) engaged the leadership of organizations who have deep experience with producing new works, particularly those with tailor-made development processes to learn how to develop a model for multi-year, customized new play development for local artists, observing how these theatres develop new works over an extended time and/or take a customized approach to developing new works.

 Manhattan Theatre Club

-Wade Handy, Education Programs Manager at Manhattan Theatre Club (New York, NY) will travel to four cities to visit five different programs to learn best practices in managing community partnerships, as well as developing and administering programs, from peer organizations working with at-risk youth.
+Wade Handy, Education Programs Manager at Manhattan Theatre Club (New York, NY) traveled to four cities to visit five different programs to learn best practices in managing community partnerships, as well as developing and administering programs, from peer organizations working with at-risk youth.
 These learnings will work to help Mr. Handy improve and enhance, Stargate Theatre, a program that provides 15-20 court-involved young men transitional employment, work-readiness training, and literacy education as they compose, rehearse and perform a drama in an intensive theatre-making process over seven weeks.

 Oregon Shakespeare Festival

-Gabriel Barrera, Charge Scenic Artist at Oregon Shakespeare Festival (Ashland, OR) will advance his professional skills as a manager of a team and leader of diversity and inclusion initiatives in theatre production by attending a curated series of conferences, convenings and organizations to observe a variety of approaches to diversity and inclusion, mentor and teach scenic painting workshop for underrepresented populations, and recruit culturally diverse candidates for OSF's FAIR program.
-These experiences include attending the Latina/o Theatre Commons convening, the United States Institute for Theatre Technology conference, and connecting with the Latino Producers Action Network, Homeboy Industries, and Compton YouthBuild.
+Gabriel Barrera, Charge Scenic Artist at Oregon Shakespeare Festival (Ashland, OR) advanced his professional skills as a manager of a team and leader of diversity and inclusion initiatives in theatre production by attending a curated series of conferences, convenings and organizations to observe a variety of approaches to diversity and inclusion, mentor and teach scenic painting workshop for underrepresented populations, and recruit culturally diverse candidates for OSF's FAIR program.
+These experiences included attending the Latina/o Theatre Commons convening, the United States Institute for Theatre Technology conference, and connecting with the Latino Producers Action Network, Homeboy Industries, and Compton YouthBuild.